Frequently Asked Questions (FAQ's):

 Our observation with other tiny home communities around the nation is there is very low burden on law enforcement and fire department services.
 Over the last decade, there have been negligible reports of violent crimes or serious incidents in such communities.

 We will have people in generally good physical condition with manageable health conditions.
 All medications and other routine medical support will be through standard HMO, VA, Tricare, Medicare, Medicaid or private insurance.
 Visibility of their medical care will be open and transparent to their ministry and wellness team leaders.

 We will be a valuable asset for local police, EMS, fire, and other county personnel as NCHV offers appreciation events and educational classes to assist their personal and professional growth.
 We also seek to provide qualified and motivated Veteran employees to these first responder communities.

-The Governance of the 501(c)3 National Center for Healthy Veterans is overseen by a seven person board of directors who are distinguished, highly experienced, and possess complementary skill sets.
-Biographies for each Director and key NCHV employees can be found on the NCHV website.
+The Governance of the 501(c)3 Stone Ridge Foundation DBA (doing business as) National Center for Healthy Veterans is overseen by a nine-person Board of Directors who are distinguished, highly experienced, and possess complementary skill sets.
+Biographies for each Stone Ridge Director and key NCHV employees can be found on the NCHV website.
 This duly-constituted board oversees policy and provides guidance for programs and business, resource decisions, personnel decisions, fundraising, and major partnership initiatives.
 The majority of these Directors are from the State of Virginia.
 Board Members will visit the NCHV frequently to provide assistance to residential NCHV leadership.